baumgach/tue-slurm-helloworld/README.md

 cd tue-slurm-helloworld
 ````

-Build singularity container (`sudo` rights are required for this step.)
+Build singularity container

 ````
-sudo singularity build deeplearning.sif deeplearning.def
+singularity build --fakeroot deeplearning.sif deeplearning.def
 ````

 Explanations:
  - `deeplearning.def` contains instructions on how to build the container.
 It's a text file, have a look at it if you want.
  - Importantly, this file contains the specification of the "operating system", a Ubuntu 20.04 with cuda support in this case, and instructions to install Python3 with all required packages for this example.

 ### (Optional) Use Pipenv to manage python environment